How to Stop Playing Whack-a-Mole: Mapping the Ecosystem of Technologies Facilitating AI-Generated Non-Consensual Intimate Images: Introducing the Ecosystem of Technologies Facilitating AIG-NCII

-\textbf{\textit{4.
-Distribution Channels}} include both the \textbf{private channels} and \textbf{public platforms} that AI-generated intimate images may be non-consensually distributed across.
-A 2024 survey by the Center for Democracy \& Technology (CDT) of K-12 school students and teachers found that AI-generated NCII was most commonly shared through public channels (e.g., posting on social media platforms or adult sites) and private channels (e.g., direct message, text message, email) \cite{elizabeth_laird_deep_2024}.
+\textbf{B. DISTRIBUTION} -- \DistributionChannels include both the \textbf{private channels} and \textbf{public platforms} that AI-generated intimate images may be non-consensually distributed across.
+A 2024 survey by the Center for Democracy \& Technology (CDT) of K-12 school students and teachers found that AI-generated NCII was most commonly shared through public channels (e.g., posting on social media platforms or adult sites) and private channels (e.g., direct message, text message, email) \cite{elizabethlaird_deep_2024}.
 These trends also align with traditional modes of non-consensual distribution of intimate images \cite{qin_did_2024}.
-Under the public platform category, there are also ``deepfake pornography sites'' such as Mr.Deepfakes that are dedicated to the distribution of AIG-NCII \textit{(see a case study of Mr.DeepFakes in section \ref{mrdeepfakes})} \cite{timmerman_studying_2023}.
-In 2024, the American Sunlight Project discovered tens of thousands of AIG-NCII depicting 26 senators and members of congress, 25 of them women, across eleven ``deepfake pornography'' websites \cite{american_sunlight_project_deepfake_2024}.
-Activists and researchers have called out hundreds of similar websites \cite{genevieve_oh_dataset_2023,my_image_my_choice_blockmrdeepfakes_nodate,mary_anne_franks_ccri_2025}.
+Under the public platform category, there are also ``deepfake pornography sites'' such as Mr.Deepfakes that are dedicated to the distribution of AIG-NCII \cite{timmerman_studying_2023}.
+In 2024, the American Sunlight Project discovered tens of thousands of AIG-NCII depicting 26 senators and members of congress, 25 of them women, across eleven ``deepfake pornography'' websites \cite{americansunlightproject_deepfake_2024}.
+Activists and researchers have called out hundreds of similar websites \cite{available_upon_request,myimagemychoice_blockmrdeepfakes_}.

 \textbf{D. PROLIFERATION AND DISCOVERY} -- AIG-NCII is not created and distributed in a vacuum.
-Technologies in this category (5.
-Deepfake Creation Communities, 6.
-Search Engines, 7.
-Advertisement Platforms, and 8.
-App Stores) contribute to the widespread proliferation and discovery of technologies used to non-consensually create and distribute AI-generated intimate images.
+Technologies in this category (Deepfake Creation Communities, Search Engines, Advertisement Platforms, and App Stores) contribute to the widespread proliferation and discovery of technologies used to non-consensually create and distribute AI-generated intimate images.